mah115/Zubax-Myxa-uart-codec-avr/README.md

 - Dynamic controller amount
   - Configure and control n+1 instances of Myxa microcontrollers (as many as serial ports your AVR supports)
 - Message implementations
   - Hardware test: restart the motor controller in case of power loss or no power start.
-Restarting the AVR will attempt to restart the motor controller.
+In these cases motor controller hangs up in IDLE error state.
+Restarting the AVR will attempt to restarting the motor controller.
-  - Run task: make motor run at defined RPM
+  - Run task: set motor to run at defined RPM
-  - Status message: reading of motor values - voltage, rpm etc.
+  - Status message: reading motor values - voltage, rpm etc.

 #### Using it
 Defining an instance for motor controller.
 This structure will hold configuration parameters and parameter readings for particular motor.